Movies in the Richmond: 4 Star History and More

 Using historical photos, programs, and ads, the virtual tour will visit the long-gone Palm nickelodeon at 6th Avenue and Clement Street, the blockbuster-hosting Coronet on Geary Boulevard, the Egyptian-themed Alexandria (awaiting some kind of resurrection), the beloved Balboa, and the fantastic 4 Star theater, which originally opened as the La Bonita (shown above) in 1913.

 Attending Friends of Woody, I will have a special gift for you. :)

 Get your tickets early, as the 4 Star only holds about 120 folks.

 Roadhouse San Francisco

-When the Mission District was pastureland and the Outer Sunset trackless sand dunes, roadhouses catered to “sporting men” interested in fast horses, fine dining, convivial company, and the occasional duel.
-Using historical images and stories ranging from the restful to the riotous, Woody LaBounty will share the history of drinking establishments that operated on the open roads and countryside of early San Francisco.
-His old comrade David Gallagher will join to provide color commentary.
+When the San Francisco's Mission District was pastureland and the Outer Sunset trackless sand dunes, roadhouses catered to “sporting men” interested in fast horses, fine dining, convivial company, and the occasional duel.
+Using historical images and stories ranging from the restful to the riotous, Woody LaBounty shared the history of drinking establishments that operated on the open roads and countryside of early San Francisco.
+His old comrade, David Gallagher, joined to provide color commentary.